I blame Asian nations' withdrawals for Thomas & Uber Cup postponement: Vimal Kumar | Sports-Games

 Vimal said: "It was an ideal way to revive the circuit.
 The platform was there.
 "We are not as big as China but India stood positive, we wanted to participate but if big countries don't play, what can BWF do?
 How will they conduct events?
 I'll blame the Asian nation for this mess."
 The international body, though, decided to proceed with the Denmark Open in Odense, a HSBC BWF World Tour Event, as originally planned from October 13-18, while cancelling the Denmark Masters that was slated for October 20-25.
 The decision to go ahead with the Denmark Open has left a few Indian players, including P V Sindhu, Saina Nehwal and Parupalli Kashyap, confused.

 "We are still confused what to do under the circumstances.
 Saina has got a visa for Denmark and I have applied for it but we are still undecided about participation," Kashyap said.
 "There are many questions like what happens if I test positive?
 Will I be sent back home or I will have to stay there for 14 days?
 Who takes care of the expenses and responsibility?"
-The Badminton Association of India (BAI) wrote to the players, asking them to submit their consent if they decide to participate in the tournament.
+The Badminton Association of India (BAI) on Tuesday wrote to the players who have sent their entries for the Denmark Open, stating that they would be "travelling or participating at their own responsibility due to the current pandemic" and "have to send their consent within September 17".

 ALSO READ